lalitmanam/lalitmanam.github.io/_pages/about.md

 News
 ---
+* 09/2023 - Our paper 'Sensitivity in Translation Averaging' has been accepted at NeurIPS 2023!
 * 07/2023 - Presented a talk on 'Solving Translation Averaging - Lessons for Engineers', took a tutorial on '3D Volumetric Rendering - Neural Radiance Fields' and was a part of Student Panel at Panel discussion at [IISc EE Summer School](https://ee.iisc.ac.in/summerschool2023/)
 * 02/2023 - Our paper '[Adaptive Annealing for Robust Geometric Estimation](https://ee.iisc.ac.in/cvlab/research/adanroge/)' has been accepted at CVPR 2023!
 * 07/2022 - Our paper '[Correspondence Reweighted Translation Averaging](https://ee.iisc.ac.in/cvlab/research/creta/)' has been accepted at ECCV 2022!